What is the European Convention on Human Rights (ECHR)?

 In May 1948 after the war had ended, the ‘Congress of Europe’ was held in The Hague, a gathering of over 750 delegates which included leaders from civil society groups, academia, business and religious groups, trade unions, and leading politicians from across Europe such as Winston Churchill, François Mitterand and Konrad Adenauer.

 In his speech to the Congress, Churchill stated:

 “In the centre of our movement stands the idea of a Charter of Human Rights, guarded by freedom and sustained by law.”

 It was from this gathering that the ECHR began to take shape.
 The assembly proposed a list of rights to be protected, and also drew a number of articles directly from the United Nations’ Universal Declaration of Human Rights (UDHR).

 The European Convention on Human Rights (ECHR) was formally drafted by the Council of Europe in Strasbourg during the summer of 1949.
 Over 100 members of parliament from across Europe assembled to draft the charter.
 The United Kingdom was the very first nation to ratify the convention in March of 1951.

 “We desire a Charter of Human Rights guaranteeing liberty of thought, assembly and expression as well as the right to form political opposition.
 We desire a Court of Justice with adequate sanctions for the implementation of this Charter.”

-The Convention came into full effect on the 3rd September 1953.
+The ECHR came into full effect on the 3rd September 1953.
 It was intended to be a simple, flexible roundup of universal rights, whose meaning could grow and adapt to society’s changing needs over time.
 Not only were ordinary people to be protected from abuse by the state, but duties were to be placed on those states to protect individuals.
 It has been hugely important in raising standards and increasing awareness of human rights across CoE member states, and beyond.

 What is the European Court of Human Rights?